0801624-lyle/BikeProject/README.md

 3. `python manage.py migrate` - this command will create the SQLite database from the migrations created above

-4. `python manage.py add_bike_data` - this command will generate "fake" historical data for the application.
+4. `python manage.py add_bike_data` - this command will generate a set of bikes, locations and users for the application, as well as "fake" historical data for the application.

 5. `python manage.py runserver` - this command will run the development server, allowing the user to test the application at the link: `localhost:8000